 First, there are short range mountain views where you can see individual trees and other features close-up.
 Many of these views are closer into the thick of a forest setting where you can hear the sounds of the forest birds, the trees growing or the leaves falling.
 Second, are the long range mountain views where you see layer after layer of Blue Ridge mountain scenery, valleys, and skies for miles and miles, sometimes up to 60+ miles.
 The mountain view locations are something that people enjoy all year round, especially in the Fall.

 Waterfront View Cabins: Creeks and Lakes

 The other type of location that will give your vacation cabin a competitive advantage is a location next to a creek or lake.
-Access to water helps make a vacation more enjoyable, especially if the creek is Bear Creek and you're enjoying Bear Creek Lodge that runs through the yard and sends beautiful soft notes through the night air, or the lake has a dock to jump off into awesome summer waters.
+Access to water helps make a vacation more enjoyable, especially if the creek is Bear Creek as it runs through the yard and sends beautiful soft notes through the night air, or the lake has a dock to jump off into awesome summer waters.